Charadriidae

-The bird family Charadriidae includes the plovers, dotterels, and lapwings, about 64 to 68 species in all.
+The bird family Charadriidae includes the plovers, dotterels, and lapwings.
+The family contains 69 species that are divided into 12 genera.

 Taxonomy

 The family Charadriidae was introduced (as Charadriadæ) by the English zoologist William Elford Leach in a guide to the contents of the British Museum published in 1820.
 Most members of the family are known as plovers, lapwings or dotterels.
 These were rather vague terms which were not applied with any great consistency in the past.
-In general, larger species have often been called lapwings, smaller species plovers or dotterels and there are in fact two clear taxonomic sub-groups: most lapwings belong to the subfamily Vanellinae, most plovers and dotterels to Charadriinae.
+In general, larger, broader-winged species have often been called lapwings, and the smaller, narrower-winged species plovers or dotterels.
+Until recently, it was thought these formed two major clear taxonomic sub-groups, with lapwings belong to the subfamily Vanellinae, and all but one of the plovers and dotterels to Charadriinae; the last one placed in a small third subfamily Pluvianellinae containing only the Magellanic plover.
+Modern genetic evidence has however shown that this arrangement was polyphyletic, with in particular, many species traditionally placed in the plover genus Charadrius proving more closely related to the lapwings than they were to the type species of that genus, Charadrius hiaticula; as a result, those species have now been split out into the genus Anarhynchus (syn.
+Ochthodromus).
+The third former 'subfamily' proved so completely unrelated to the other plovers that it has been removed from the Charadriidae altogether and given its own monotypic family Pluvianellidae, its closest relatives being the strikingly different sheathbills.

 The trend in recent years has been to rationalise the common names of the Charadriidae.
-For example, the large and very common Australian bird traditionally known as the ‘spur-winged plover’, is now the masked lapwing; the former ‘sociable plover’ is now the sociable lapwing.
+For example, the large and very common Australian bird traditionally known as the 'spur-winged plover', is now the masked lapwing to avoid conflict with another bird with the same name; and the former 'sociable plover' is now the sociable lapwing.

+The following genus-level cladogram is based on a molecular genetic study by David Cerný and Rossy Natale that was published in 2022.
+The genera and the species numbers are from the list maintained by the AviList team.

 Description

-They are small to medium-sized birds with compact bodies, short, thick necks and long, usually pointed, wings, but most species of lapwing may have more rounded wings.
-Their bill are usually straight (except for the wrybill) and short, their toes are short, hind toe could be reduced or absent, depending on species.
+They are small to medium-sized birds with compact bodies, short, thick necks and long, usually pointed, wings, but most species of lapwing have broader, more rounded wings.
+Their bill are usually straight (except for the wrybill) and short, their toes are short, hind toe can be reduced or absent, depending on species.
 Most Charadriidae also have relatively short tails, with the exception of the killdeer.
 In most genera, the sexes are similar, very little sexual dimorphism occurs between sexes.
 They range in size from the collared plover, at 26 grams and 14 cm, to the masked lapwing, at 368 g and 35 cm.